-The primary purpose of this submenu is to offer a simple way of using OBFS4, Snowflake, and Meek-Azure bridges.
-Bridges circumvent censorship, eg., on networks where Tor guard nodes and Tor connection handshakes are blocked.
-They are providing an entry to the Tor network.
-Additionally, the implementation of pluggable transports makes it possible to disguise Tor traffic in such a way that an ISP, network, government, or other censors cannot detect the use of Tor.
+The primary purpose of the Countermeasure sub-menu is to offer a simple way of using OBFS4, Snowflake, and Meek-Azure bridges.
+Bridges circumvent censorship, e.g., on networks where Tor guard nodes and Tor connection handshakes are blocked.
+Thus, they are providing an entry to the Tor network.
+Additionally, the implementation of pluggable transports theoretically makes it possible to disguise Tor traffic in such a way that an ISP, network, government, or other censors cannot detect the use of Tor.
 The traffic then looks like http or another protocol.
 However, because, in general, using bridges lowers the network speed, it is best only to use them if necessary.
 Meek-Azure and Snowflake are probably slower than OBFS4, why it is preferable to try first OBFS4 before activating Snowflake or Meek-Azure.

 In the following, we look at all menu entries one by one: